 this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 Hi.
 I’m Amanda and I’m an introvert.
-And I travel the world solo, full-time, all by myself.
+And I travel the world full-time by myself.
 So, I spend an extraordinary amount of time in my own head.

 Here's a pretty rare spewing of some of the nonsense that rattles around in there.
 Because I get asked asked a lot of questions, by a lot of people, a lot of the time.
 These are my answers to all those questions.

 Tell anyone in the world that you're a solo full-time traveler, and you will be interrogated.
 To the max.
 (And, never tell immigration.)
 People don’t understand how I can spend days or weeks at a time completely alone.
 I think only true introverts can understand.